Becoming a physician requires an extensive education that can leave many med school grads with a significant amount of student debt.

 - National Institute of Health Loan Repayment Programs: The National Institute of Health (NIH) offers loan repayment programs to physicians pursuing research careers.
 If you’re approved, you’ll be eligible for $50,000 per year in student loan repayment.
 The NIH also offers repayment assistance for healthcare professionals researching health disparities and an Extramural Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds.

 - National Health Service Corps Loan Assistance: The NHSC offers repayment assistance programs to medical professionals who work on sponsored initiatives.
 The NHSC Loan Repayment Program provides up to $50,000 in student loan assistance to medical professionals who work for at least two years at an NHS-approved site.

 The federal government offers four different income-driven repayment (IDR) plans.

-We’ve outlined the important information about each plan below.
+We’ve outlined important information about each plan below.

-- Income-Based Repayment (IBR): Repayment amount is 10% of discretionary income for borrowers who took out their loans after July 2014 or 15% of discretionary income for borrowers who took out their loans before July 2014; repayment term is 20 years for 20 borrowers and 25 years for other borrowers
+- Income-Based Repayment (IBR): The IBR repayment amount is 10% of discretionary income for borrowers who took out their loans after July 2014, with a 20-year term, or 15% of discretionary income for borrowers who took out their loans before July 2014, with a 25-year term.

-Federal Student Aid offers a loan simulator that can help you estimate your monthly payments and choose your student loan repayment strategy.
+Federal Student Aid offers a loan simulator to help you estimate your monthly payments and choose your student loan repayment strategy.